andyt530/az2tf/README.md

 "terraform plan ."  command

-There should hopefully be no subsequent additions or deletions as all the approriate tarraform configuration files will have have automatically been created.
+There should hopefully be no subsequent additions or deletions reported by the terraform plan command as all the approriate tarraform configuration files will have have automatically been created.

 ## Supported Resource Types